ADdarsh2131/ADdarsh/README.md

 # ADdarsh
-Here you will find the implementation of the Naive Bayes Classifier from scratch using only Numpy Library and the results are plotted using Matplotlib Librart.
+Here you will find the implementation of the Bayes Classifier from scratch using only Numpy Library and the results are plotted using Matplotlib Librart.
 Hope You Like it!!!!